memgraph/docs/cypher-manual/clauses/match.md

 ### 2.2.
 Get related nodes with a label

-To only return *related to* nodes with a specific label you need to add it using the label syntax.
+To only return *related to* nodes with a specific label you need to add it using the label syntax:

 ```cypher
 MATCH (:Person { name: 'John' })--(p:Person)